Sat 30.03.13. "How was your Easter Saturday?" asked Luke.

 Hereford St: We wandered past several abandoned bldgs, including Avonmore Tertiary Institute, to the cordon fence.
 In Man's Bakery & Cafe, furniture was still jumbled by the 22.02.11 quake over 2 years ago.
 Dry buns lay in glass cabinets on the bakery counter.
 A cup of unfinished coffee was on a table.
 Another table had a paper cup on top.
 White plates were smashed on the floor.
 Dust was so thick on the bakery window it blurred pics, so I wiped dust away with my palm.

 30.03.13.
-Eastern view of recently opened, red zone Hereford St. All bldgs were quake closed for 2 years, so far
+E view, recently opened, red zone, Hereford St. All bldgs were quake closed for 2 years, so far

 30.03.13.
 Quake closed, Man's Bakery & Cafe, Hereford St red zone

 30.03.13.
-Western view of recently opened red zone Hereford St. Stook sculpture left, Central Police high rise beyond, recently opened Ibis Hotel right.
+W view, recently opened red zone, Hereford St. Stook sculpture left, Central Police high rise beyond, recently opened Ibis Hotel right.
 Most red zone bldgs were quake closed for 2 years. so far.
 Central Police was imploded 30.05.15

 30.03.13.
-Avonmore Tertiary Institute due for post quake opening, Hereford St red zone
+Avonmore Tertiary Institute due for post quake opening, Hereford St, red zone.
+5 years later, 2018, Avonmore was liquidated

 We looked through the fence cordon at abandoned PEETO bldg.
 Pre quakes, an expat friend had taught ESOL to foreign students there.
 Down Hereford St we passed abandoned Asian restaurants with fading USAR / TF graffiti on windows.